fragtrane/Payday-2-Mods/Super Duper Skin Swapper/README.md

 Key features and options:

 - **Use Any Skin on Any Weapon:** Weapon skins can be applied to any weapon.
 Note: this will not unlock weapon skins that you do not own.
-- **No Duplicated Immortal Pythons:** Each weapon will only have access to one Immortal Python skin.
+- ~~**No Duplicated Immortal Pythons:** Each weapon will only have access to one Immortal Python skin.~~ Immortal Python has been changed in the base game to use the weapon color system.
 - **Use Default Weapon Icon for Swapped Skins:** When you use apply a skin that is meant for a different weapon, the inventory will display the actual weapon instead of the weapon skin icon so you know what gun you are using.
 It will still apply the rarity background so you know that you have a skin equipped, and the weapon skin icon will be displayed as a mini-icon when the weapon is selected.
 In the weapon customization menu, weapon skin icons are displayed normally so you know which skin you are applying.
 - **Hide Unowned Skins:** Hide skins that you do not own.
 - **Allow Legendary Mods on Variants:** Allow legendary weapon attachments to be used on akimbo/single variants (not fully tested).
 - **Clean Duplicates:** Hide duplicate copies of skins and only show the ones with the best quality.
 Can be configured to prefer stat boosted skins, prefer the best quality, show both the best stat boosted and non-stat boosted, or show all variants of the skin.
+- **Customize Default Weapon Color Settings**: Set default paint scheme, wear, and pattern scale used for weapon colors.

 ## Additional Changes/Remarks

-- The Golden AK.762, Jacket's Piece, and Akimbo Jacket's Piece do not have Immortal Python skins so they use the Immortal Python skin of the AK.762, Mark 10, and Akimbo Mark 10 respectively.
+- ~~The Golden AK.762, Jacket's Piece, and Akimbo Jacket's Piece do not have Immortal Python skins so they use the Immortal Python skin of the AK.762, Mark 10, and Akimbo Mark 10 respectively.~~ Immortal Python has been changed in the base game to use the weapon color system.
-- The Golden AK.762 is allowed to equip custom colors.
+- The Golden AK.762 is allowed to equip weapon colors.
 - Attachments have been removed from weapons skins for compatibility reasons (so they are not automatically added when you apply a skin and you won't be able to equip them for free).
 The anti-piracy check has been updated to prevent false-positive cheater tags.
 However, when previewing a skin from Steam inventory or when opening safes, weapons skins will display their normal included attachments.
 - The "MODIFICATIONS INCLUDED" description has been removed from all skins.
 - Legendary weapon skins have their attachments removed as well and can be customized as normal.